Hidden Dangers that Could Cause a Fire in Your Home

-The kitchen is also a dangerous place due to the intense heat and even open flames.
-Grease fires as well as fires caused by items getting too close to open flames are common.
+A kitchen is also a dangerous place due to the intense heat and even open flames.
+Grease fires, as well as fires caused by items getting too close to open flames, are common.
 It is important to never leave an open flame in a kitchen unattended and to be aware of items that are placed close to the fire.
 Keeping baking soda on hand to put out grease fires can also be beneficial.
-Be sure to keep your toaster, oven and other cooking appliances clean so that food and grease can't cause fire or smoke.
+Be sure to keep your toaster, oven, and other cooking appliances clean so that food and grease can't cause fire or smoke.
 Keeping a fire extinguisher in the kitchen is also a good way to prepare for an emergency.

 Many house fires are caused by smokers each year.
 Cigarettes create hot ashes that can fall onto flammable surfaces like carpets, bedding, and chairs.
 Disposing of cigarettes while still hot can also cause trash can fires.
 Smoking outdoors is always safer than smoking indoors.
 When you do smoke cigarettes indoors, be careful to use an ashtray and to be aware of the ashes and flame.
 Never smoke in bed or in a position where you may fall asleep while holding the cigarette.